 - Learning to think realistically.

-- Learning other coping skills such as building assertiveness or learning to solve problems
+- Learning coping skills such as building confidence or problem solving.